holoviz/datashader/docs/performance.rst

     >>> cvs = datashader.Canvas(...)
     >>> agg = cvs.points(dask_df, ...)

-When the entire dataset doesn't fit into memory at once, use the distributed scheduler without persisting.
-For example:
+When the entire dataset doesn't fit into memory at once, you should not use `persist`.
+In our tests of this scenario, dask's distributed scheduler gave better performance than the default scheduler, even on single machines:

 .. code-block:: python